September 10th, 2024Why Winter Swim?

-Here are helpful tips to make your winter swimming joyful.
+Want to experience the “cold water high”?
+Here are early tips to make your winter swimming joyful and safe.

 How Cold is Too Cold?
 How Long is Too Long?